-Title VII, Civil Rights Act of 1964, 42 U.S.C. §§2000e et seq. (nondiscrimination based on race, color, and national origin in employment)
+Title VII of the Civil Rights Act of 1964, 42 United States Code (USC) Section 2000e et seq.
+Prohibits discrimination on the basis of race, color, religion, sex or national origin.

-Title IX, Education Amendments of 1972, 20 U.S.C. §§1681 et seq. (nondiscrimination based on sex)
+Title IX of the Education Amendments of 1972, 20 United States Code (USC) Section 1681 et seq.
+Prohibits discrimination on the basis of sex.